kanishkdw/adobe-round1/README.md

 * Personalized PDF reading experience
 * Use case for Adobe Sensei-powered document intelligence
 * Accelerates content discovery for researchers and professionals

+To elevate the current section-ranking pipeline, we plan to integrate:

+- Hybrid Scoring Models: Combine TF-IDF, keyword overlap, and semantic similarity into a unified score.

+- LLM Integration: Use models like OpenAI or Cohere for deep semantic relevance.

+- Domain Adaptation: Add support for domain-specific keywords and multilingual documents.

+- Query Expansion: Leverage embeddings (e.g., Sentence-BERT) to broaden search context.

+- Intelligent Filtering: Heuristic filters and user feedback loops for cleaner output.

+- Scalability & Extensibility: Modular components ready for production use in search, summarization, and recommendation pipelines.

+These improvements will make the ranking engine smarter, adaptive, and better aligned with industrial-scale document understanding.

 ### 4. Intelligent Output Schema